 Fresh veggies are so healthy to keep on hand and can be used in a wide variety of meals.
 Today, we've got some great tips on how to store vegetables so they'll last longer.
 Reduce food waste and save money!

 The best thing about shelf cooking is that you can take a bunch of random ingredients and turn them into a delicious meal for your family… Without having to go to the store!
 But what happens when you go to reach for the lettuce and realize it's soggy and wilted and sad?

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

 It's time to learn how to store your vegetables properly so they stay fresh for as long as possible!
 No more throwing veggies in the trash because you couldn't eat them quickly enough.
-Use these tried-and-true tips and you'll always have fresh veggies on hand for a delicious and nutritious meal!
+Use these tried-and-true tips and you'll always have fresh veggies on hand for a delicious, homemade meal!

 Before we discuss how to store your vegetables, check out these options to take your veggie storage to the next level!
 You don't have to have these products at all to keep your vegetables fresh, but they can definitely help make a difference:

 - Produce Saver Food Storage Containers – These containers help prolong your produce!
 They act as a crisper tray to keep the moisture away.
 Just make sure you don't wash your veggies before putting them into the containers.
 If you absolutely have to prewash, then make sure they're completely dry!

 - Cut Veggie Saver – If you like using one onion throughout the week or slicing peppers to snack on, try out these veggie savers!
 They keep veggies fresher longer and keep the smells out of the fridge.
 Plus, they're shaped like the vegetable they're made for, which makes them easy to spot in the fridge.